marijnh/Eloquent-JavaScript/03_functions.md

 {{index loop, readability, mathematics}}

-This is rather close to the way mathematicians define exponentiation and arguably describes the concept more clearly than the looping variant.
+This is rather close to the way mathematicians define exponentiation and arguably describes the concept more clearly than the loop we used in [Chapter ?](program_structure).
 The function calls itself multiple times with ever smaller exponents to achieve the repeated multiplication.

 {{index [function, application], efficiency}}

-But this implementation has one problem: in typical JavaScript implementations, it's about three times slower than the looping version.
+But this implementation has one problem: in typical JavaScript implementations, it's about three times slower than a version using a `for` loop.
 Running through a simple loop is generally cheaper than calling a function multiple times.

 {{index optimization}}

 The dilemma of speed versus ((elegance)) is an interesting one.
 You can see it as a kind of continuum between human-friendliness and machine-friendliness.
 Almost any program can be made faster by making it bigger and more convoluted.
 The programmer has to decide on an appropriate balance.

-In the case of the `power` function, the inelegant (looping) version is still fairly simple and easy to read.
-It doesn't make much sense to replace it with the recursive version.
+In the case of the `power` function, an inelegant (looping) version is still fairly simple and easy to read.
+It doesn't make much sense to replace it with a recursive function.
 Often, though, a program deals with such complex concepts that giving up some efficiency in order to make the program more straightforward is helpful.

 {{index profiling}}